venamax/EX2Tweetwordcount/Readme.txt

 Instructions to run application

 1. Connect to instance
+2. Start counter from scratch.
+CLI: $python dropaddtable.py
-2. Turn on the data hose by typing “sparse run” on the EX@Tweetwordcount directory where all files reside.
+3. Turn on the data hose by typing “sparse run” on the EX@Tweetwordcount directory where all files reside.
 CLI: $sparse run
-3. To find out the count associated to a specific term run the following line on the CLI: $python finalresults.py ,<search_term>
+4. To find out the count associated to a specific term run the following line on the CLI: $python finalresults.py ,<search_term>
-4. To list all terms and their counts at any moment run the following line on the CLI: $python finalresults.py
+5. To list all terms and their counts at any moment run the following line on the CLI: $python finalresults.py
-5. Use Tableau to connect to the Postgres database to generate visualizations making sure that port 5432.
+6. Use Tableau to connect to the Postgres database to generate visualizations making sure that port 5432.

 Key Files  and Data Directory